O1sims/CriticalNodes/README.md

 ## 3 Statistical code and visualisation tools

-We provide a number of functions written in `R` and `Matlab` programming languages that were used in conjunction with the mathematical tools developed in the article.
-The functions written in `R` were used for network, hypergraph and statistical analysis and the scripts written in `Matlab` were used for simulations of economic interactions and the growth of the socio-economic space.
+We provide a number of functions written in the `R` programming languages that were used in conjunction with the mathematical tools developed in the article.
+The functions were used for network analysis.
 Some data, which was also used throughout the article, has been provided to test the tools on.
-These functions can be found in the `Code` directory.
+These functions can be found in the `code` directory.

 ### 3.1 Network visualisation

-The `igraph` package for both `R` and `Python` is a great tool for visualising network data.
-Information on the `igraph` package can be found [here](http://igraph.org/redirect.html).
-However, all networks, and some of the analysis, were rendered with the `Gephi` software package which can be found [here](https://gephi.org/).
+All networks, and some of the analysis, were rendered with the `Gephi` software package which can be found [here](https://gephi.org/).
 I created a wrapper for `Gephi` such that data generated in `R` could be passed between it and `Gephi`.

 ## 4 Contact